First-rank Mortgage Definition

 On residential properties, the maximum possible loan-to-value ratio for first-rank mortgages is often limited to 80%, while first-rank mortgages on commercial real estate can be limited to 60%.
 This means a residential homeowner must put up 20% to avoid the more expensive second-rank debt.

 As an investor in real estate debt, your risk will be tied closely to the Loan-to-Value LTV ratio.
-The lower the debt compared to the estimated value of the property, the more likely it is that you will recover funds in case a borrower defaults on the repayments.
+The lower the debt compared to the estimated value of the property, the more likely you will recover funds if a borrower defaults on the repayments.

 The bottom line